FaceOnLive/Face-Liveness-Detection-SDK-Linux/README.md

 ✨ _**Update (Oct 26, 2023):**_
-We are on HuggingFace, get your own SDK Servers by duplicating spaces at https://huggingface.co/FaceOnLive.
+We are on Hugging Face, get your own SDK Servers by duplicating spaces at https://huggingface.co/FaceOnLive.

 ✨ _**Update (Apr 10, 2023):**_
 Our API portal is now live, offering free APIs for various AI solutions, including face recognition, liveness detection, and ID document recognition.<br/>